 Recognizing the role of vehicle use as part of Oberlin’s dedication to supporting environmental sustainability, we encourage all members of our community to assess their need for a vehicle on campus and to participate in alternative transportation methods.
 These methods include using bicycles and the services of the Oberlin Bike Co-op; ride-sharing; CarShare, and other alternatives suggested on the Oberlin College Environmental Policy, which may be found on the Office of Environmental Sustainability’s Governance and Policy page.

 Parking Registration and Forms

-Parking Registration form are now found on OberView as Campus Safety no longer accepts paper registration forms.
-To access the registration forms, please go to OberView (link below) and then choose the appropriate button, either Parking Registration for Students or Parking Registration for Faculty and Staff.
+Parking Registration forms are now found on OberView as Campus Safety no longer accepts paper registration forms.
+To access the registration forms, please go to OberView (link below) and choose the appropriate button, either Parking Registration for Students or Parking Registration for Faculty and Staff.
 You do not have to log into OberView to access these buttons and submit the online form.

 To appeal a Campus Parking Ticket, please fill in the form, print it, and bring the completed form to the Campus Safety Office.